UNINETTSigma2/documentation/jobs/process_count.md

 We strongly advice all users to ask for a given set of cores when submitting multi-core jobs.
-To make sure that you utilize full nodes, you should ask for sets that adds up to both 16 and 20 (80, 160 etc) due to the hardware specifics of Stallo i.e. submit the job with `--ntasks=80` **if** your application scales to this number of tasks.
+To make sure that you utilize full nodes, you should ask for sets that adds up to both 16 and 20 (80, 160 etc) due to the hardware specifics of Fram i.e. submit the job with `--ntasks=80` **if** your application scales to this number of tasks.

 This will make the best use of the resources and give the most